avpai-dinosaur/messageVault/README.md

 # MessageVault – JPay Message Backup Tool

-**MessageVault** is a Chrome extension plus a Windows Native Messaging Host that automatically extracts, converts, and securely stores **JPay messages** on your local machine.
+**MessageVault** is a Chrome extension plus a Windows Native Messaging Host that automatically extracts and stores **JPay messages** on your local machine.

-Since JPay does not offer message export or bulk download tools, MessageVault provides a **private, secure, and self-hosted** way for people to preserve communication history with incarcerated loved ones.
+Since JPay does not offer message export or bulk download tools, MessageVault provides a **private** and **local** way for people to preserve communication history with incarcerated loved ones.

 ---

 ## Features

-- **Automatic message extraction** directly from JPay’s web interface
+- **One-click message extraction** directly from JPay’s web interface
 - **Local-only storage** — no cloud services, no third parties
 - **Native Windows integration** via Chrome Native Messaging
-- **Optional installer** that sets everything up for you
+- **Native Messaging Host Installer** that sets everything up for you

 # Setup